101 – Ontario Tech University

 We acknowledge the accomplishments of many students admitted to the university through the presentation of awards of recognition for outstanding academic achievement (85% or higher).
 We give these awards to students entering directly from a Canadian high school.
 An application is not required.

-We offer the FIRST Robotics Canada (FRC) Scholarship – a $12,000 merit-based scholarship.
+We offer the FIRST Robotics Canada (FRC) Scholarship valued at $12,000.
 We award this scholarship to a student participating on their high school’s FRC team, in their final year and entering an Engineering program at Ontario Tech.

-We recognize your academic achievements during your undergraduate program with us.
+We recognize your academic achievements during your undergraduate program.
 If you achieve a minimum 3.7 GPA (on a 4.3 scale) during the previous year and are returning to full-time study, we automatically award you a scholarship.

 If we offer you admission, you may apply to defer your application for 1 year, provided you accept your offer and meet all the conditions of your offer of admission.